Xavier Coates

-Xavier Coates (born 12 March 2001) is a Papua New Guinean professional rugby league footballer who plays as a er for the Melbourne Storm in the National Rugby League.
+Xavier Coates (born 12 March 2001) is a professional rugby league footballer who plays as a er for the Melbourne Storm in the National Rugby League.
 He has represented Australia and Papua New Guinea at international level.

 He previously played for the Brisbane Broncos.
 He has played for Queensland in the State of Origin series.

 Early life

 Coates was born in Port Moresby, Papua New Guinea to a mother from the Gulf Province in PNG and an Australian father.
 As an infant he moved with his family to Australia and initially spent two years living in Cairns before settling on the Gold Coast.

 He attended Marymount College throughout his upbringing and began pursuing an athletics career in primary school.
 His goal was to represent Papua New Guinea at the Olympics but former NRL player and Marymount teacher Matt Geyer organised a phone call with then-Queensland captain Greg Inglis and the pair convinced Coates to pursue a career in rugby league instead.
 Coates named Inglis as his sporting idol growing up and was nicknamed 'Little GI' by his Broncos teammates due to the similarities in playing style.